DrEmpiricism/Optimize-Offline/README.md

 With Optimize-Offline, the Data Deduplication packages and Dedup-Core Windows Feature can be integrated into the offline image.
 PowerShell can then be used to enable and manage Data Deduplication using its storage cmdlets.
 More information is available from the [Microsoft Document](https://docs.microsoft.com/en-us/powershell/module/deduplication/?view=win10-ps)

-## Microsoft Store integration ##
+## Windows Store integration ##

-For Windows 10 Enterprise LTSC 2019, the Microsoft Store can be integrated into the image since this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain any Metro Apps in its OEM state.
+For Windows 10 Enterprise LTSC 2019, the latest Windows Store package bundle and dependency packages can be integrated into the image, as this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain any Windows Apps in its OEM state.
 There is no additional procedure required once the optimized Windows 10 LTSC 2019 is installed, and the Windows Store will be displayed in the Start Menu.
-Though I try to keep these packages as up-to-date as possible, it's best to update them on the live system to get the absolute latest version of the Windows Store package and any of its dependencies.
-With this, you can download, install and use any and all Metro Apps all other Windows 10 flavors can.

 ## Microsoft Edge integration ##

-For Windows 10 Enterprise LTSC 2019, Microsoft's flagship browser - Microsoft Edge - can be integrated into the image since this flavor of Windows (like Windows 10 Enterlrise LTSB 2015-2016) does not contain Microsoft Edge in its default state.
+For Windows 10 Enterprise LTSC 2019, Microsoft's flagship browser - Microsoft Edge - can be integrated into the image since this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain Microsoft Edge in its OEM state.

 ## Solid image compression ##